-The Redux Starter Kit package is intended to help address three common concerns about Redux:
+The Redux Toolkit package is intended to be the standard way to write Redux logic.
+It was originally created to help address three common concerns about Redux:

 - "Configuring a Redux store is too complicated"